-A victim is a person a criminal offense has been committed against.
-If a person is killed or debilitated, that person’s spouse, parent, child or other lawful representative.
+A victim is a person a criminal offense was committed against.
+If a person is killed or debilitated, the victim is that person’s spouse, parent, child or other lawful representative.

 How will I receive notification about the movements or release of an individual sentenced in my case?